zxylnnu/GaMPF/README.md

 # GaMPF
 Code for paper 'GaMPF: A Full-Scale Gated Message Passing Framework Based on Collaborative Estimation for VHR Remote Sensing Image Change Detection'

+## Preparation
+1. New a folder called checkpoint
+2. New a folder called result

 ## Train
 1. Use following command for training